billk-FM/HEC-Commander/DSS-Commander/Readme.md

 ## Example Gauge_Data.csv file:

 The user must provide a gauge data CSV with the same timestamps and interval as the DSS file.
-This file must be in the DSS_Source_Path and defined in the input section.
+This file must be in the DSS_Source_Path and the CSV file name must defined in the input section.

 ```Example Gauge Data CSV File:
 River Station,89804,89804,117188,110449,110449